chris017/py-gui-microchips/README.md

 # PyGui 💻

-Welcome to PyGui, a Python-based application for loading operating systems onto microchips, designed with simplicity and user experience in mind.
+Welcome to PyGui, a Python-based application for loading operating systems onto microchips, developed for Giesecke+Devrient.
 This tool leverages the wxPython library, offering a responsive and intuitive GUI.